 - Features: Web · Private Browsing · RSS

 - Import: Bookmarks from any browser.

-- Download Safari for Windows or Macintosh.
+- Download Safari for Macintosh.
 Free.

 In 2008, Google stripped down the web browser to its essentials and rethought basic assumptions about what a browser should do.
 Focused on enhanced performance for web applications, Chrome stays out of your way and lets you focus on the web itself.

 Chrome uses the WebKit engine (like Safari) and is similar to the default web browser on the Android mobile phone platform.

 - Features: Web · Private Browsing · Malware/Phishing Filter

 - Import: Bookmarks, History and Passwords from Internet Explorer or Firefox.